Côme Zoumara

-Côme Zoumara (born 1959?) is a political figure in the Central African Republic who was Foreign Minister from September 2006 to January 2008.
+Côme Zoumara (born 1958 or 1959) is a political figure in the Central African Republic who was Foreign Minister from September 2006 to January 2008.

 Under Presidents André Kolingba and Ange-Félix Patassé, Zoumara was an official at the Ministry of the Economy.
 He also worked as a consultant.
 In July 2003, he became advisor to President François Bozizé on defense, disarmament, and reintegration.
 He was appointed as the Minister of Foreign Affairs, Regional Integration, and La Francophonie on 2 September 2006, replacing Jean-Paul Ngoupandé.
 Zoumara served in that position until January 2008, when he was replaced in the government of Prime Minister Faustin-Archange Touadéra.

 He is part of the National Convergence-Kwa na Kwa.